-Welcome to Lassen Community College where we are committed to assisting our students in achieving their educational and career goals.
+Welcome to Lassen Community College!

-I am proud of our history in serving the local service area that includes Lassen and Modoc counties.

-The main focus of Lassen Community College is to serve as the educational, cultural, economic, workforce, civil, and social leader in the community.
+We are proud of our service to our region that includes Lassen and Modoc Counties.
+As the educational, cultural, economic, workforce, civil and social leader of our community, the main focus is the success of our students.

-We will continue to provide outstanding programs for all pursuing higher education goals.
+Lassen Community College provides outstanding programs for all pursuing higher education goals.